zlu883/noodel-js/CONTRIBUTING.md

 ## Roadmap
 Some planned features/enhancements for the future include, but not limited to:
 - Add more tests
+- Options for layout orientation (right to left, top to bottom, etc...)
+- Options for positioning the focal noode
 - Integration with other frameworks like React
-- Options for layout orientation
-- Options for focal position

 ## Bug reports
 Please use Github issues for bug reports.
 As a general rule, please provide: